hosh0425/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include robotics perception.
+bio: Interested in robotics perception.

 interests:
 - Path Planning